msheeq99/readme-gen-nodejs/README.md

   msheeq99@outloouk.com   msheeq99@outloouk.com

 ## License
-  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated
+  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated

 ## Usage
-  documentation files (the "Software"), to deal in the Software without restriction, including without limitation  documentation files (the "Software"), to deal in the Software without restriction, including without limitation
+  documentation files (the "Software"), to deal in the Software without restriction, including without limitation

 ## Installation
-  of the Software. of the Software.
+  of the Software.